 What's the range?

-In the UK we'll get three petrol engines (74bhp 1.0-litre triple, 99bhp turbo 1.0-litre triple, and a 128bhp turbo 1.3-litre four) and an 84bhp 1.5-litre turbodiesel four.
+In the UK at launch there were three petrol engines (74bhp 1.0-litre triple, 99bhp turbo 1.0-litre triple, and a 128bhp turbo 1.3-litre four) and an 84bhp 1.5-litre turbodiesel four.
 The diesel has a six-speed manual, the small petrols have a five-speed manual, and the bigger petrol, the TCe 130, has a seven-speed dual-clutch auto.

 All Clios come with a good level of electronic safety aids and connectivity - Android Auto, Apple CarPlay, lane departure warning, lane keep assist, traffic sign recognition, etc - with a lot more available.
 It's no A-Class, but you can have different coloured ambient lighting, and there is limited voice activation (simple addresses, phone numbers, track selection) but no head-up display or augmented-reality nav.
 All cars come with LED headlights, cruise control, a camera at the top of the windscreen and radar in the grille.

 Looks very familiar...